 Throughout the late autumn and winter College Lake is home to many overwintering wildfowl.
-The reserve is widely regarded as one of the best places in Buckinghamshire for water birds, and with many hides overlooking the lake, this is a great destination for bird watchers or for families, whatever the weather.
+The reserve is widely regarded as one of the best places in Buckinghamshire for water birds and, with many hides overlooking the lake, this is a great destination for bird watchers.

 Moor Copse, Berks

-In autumn, the woodlands provide vibrant colour as the leaves gradually turn, and a diverse range of fungi push up from the leaf litter, or like deadman's fingers and green elfcup, appear on dead wood.
+In autumn, the woodlands provide vibrant colour as the leaves gradually turn, and a diverse range of fungi, including deadman's fingers and green elfcup, push up from the leaf litter, or appear on dead wood.

 Warburg Nature Reserve, Oxon